Waynehfut/Waynehfut/index.md

 - ACM Transactions on Knowledge Discovery from Data.
 - International Journal of Production Research.
-- Physica A: Statistical Mechanics and its Applications.
+- Expert Systems With Applications

 ## Patent